 Watered down PVA glue.

-PVA (that you can by from Poundland) with water (free)
+PVA (that you can buy in bulk for a few quid) with water (free)

 I kind of think the people of Mod Podge are trying to fox us all a little bit.